-This article aims to give a highlight on some key areas of the subject matter.
+This article aims to highlight some key areas of the subject matter.
 The areas will include:

 - Elements of the process safety management system and